Neonatal Nurses

 High School

 In order to become a neonatal nurse, you must first train to be a registered nurse.
 To prepare for a career as a registered nurse, you should take high school mathematics and science courses, including biology, chemistry, and physics.
 Health courses will also be helpful.
-English and speech courses should not be neglected because you must be able to communicate well with patients.
+English and speech courses should not be neglected because you must be able to communicate well with the parents and other loved ones of patients.
+Learning a foreign language will help you to communicate more effectively with people who do not speak English fluently.

 Postsecondary Training